Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/keepclean-en.md

 #### It’s not a garden – don't dump ashes, fertilizer, or anything at all into the lake.

-* Do cut then remove the invasive Eurasian milfoil.
-Avoid pulling up weeds or doing anything to stir up the sediments on the bottom.
 * Avoid using fertilizer anywhere near the lake.

 #### There are shallow areas choked with milfoil - stay clear of them.